- Indefinite Leave to Remain requirements

 The two forms for Indefinite Leave to Remain are Form Set (M) and Form Set (O).
 Form Set (M) is the form to be completed if you are applying for ILR on the basis of being a partner of someone, or parent of a child who is already settled in the UK.

-Form Set (0) is for all other forms of ILR applications, including for those who have been living under a Tier 1 or Tier 2 work visa or an Ancestry Visa.
+Form Set (0) is for all other forms of ILR applications, including for those who have been living under a Skilled Worker Visa or an Ancestry Visa.

 Generally speaking, you can expect to receive a decision on your ILR application within six months of the application being received.
 However, the processing stage might be delayed if immigration officials have any concerns with your application.